JamesAndrewJackson13/pokeemerald/feature_list.md

 ## Triple Layer Metatiles
 * Allows for use of all three layers at the same time

+## Decapitalization
+* Tweaks the game text to REMOVE all the CAPITAL WORDS so the text isn't so ANNOYING to read.

 # CORE GAME
 ## Cleaned Up the Save Ram